BSData/phalanx/README.md

 ## Symbols

-The symbols are the basis of semantic model object graph. `ISymbol` is the root type.
+The symbols are the basis of semantic model object graph.

+### Symbol notes

+- `ISymbol` is the root type.
+- Links (BS EntryLink/InfoLink/CategoryLink) are represented as the symbol type that the link points to, its `IsReference` is `true` and `ReferencedEntry` points to the link target.

+### Symbol list

 - ICatalogueSymbol (+ catalogue links?)
-- ICatalogueItemSymbol
+- ICatalogueItemSymbol // has catalogue ref
+  - ICatalogueReferenceSymbol // catalogue link
+  - IResourceDefinitionSymbol
-  - IEntrySymbol //contains IEffectSymbol
+    - ICharacteristicTypeSymbol
-    - IResourceEntryOrContainerSymbol
+    - ICostTypeSymbol
-      - IResourceEntrySymbol (below)
+    - IProfileTypeSymbol
-      - IResourceContainerSymbol (below)
+    - IPublicationSymbol
+  - IEntrySymbol // contains effects
     - IResourceEntrySymbol
       - ICharacteristicSymbol
       - ICostSymbol
-      - IProfileSymbol
+      - IProfileSymbol (can be a link)
-      - IRuleSymbol
+      - IRuleSymbol (can be a link)
-      - info links ?
-    - IContainerEntrySymbol
-      - IResourceContainerSymbol // contain IResourceEntrySymbols
+      - IResourceGroupSymbol (can be a link)
-      - ICoreEntrySymbol // contains IConstraintSymbols
+    - IContainerEntrySymbol // contains constraints, resources
-        - ICategoryEntry (+ category links?)
+      - ICategoryEntry (can be a link)
       - IForceEntry
       - ISelectionEntryContainerSymbol // contains other SelectionEntry-like stuff
-          - ISelectionEntrySymbol
+        - ISelectionEntrySymbol (can be a link)
-          - ISelectionEntryGroupSymbol
+        - ISelectionEntryGroupSymbol (can be a link)
-          - ISelectionEntryLinkSymbol
-  - IResourceTypeSymbol
-    - ICharacteristicTypeSymbol
-    - ICostTypeSymbol
-    - IProfileTypeSymbol
-    - IPublicationSymbol
   - ILogicSymbol
-    - IConstraintSymbol
+    - IConstraintSymbol // contains effects
     - IEffectSymbol
       - IConditionalEffectSymbol
       - ILoopEffectSymbol